bazinga183/COVID_deaths_analysis/README.md

 ## Project Protocols

-### Communication
-Our main line of communication will come from using Slack to coordinate which parts of the project we are working on and will begin working on as well as weekly Team Meetings via Zoom.
-All updates regarding the project will be posted within Slack and communicated to Eduardo as he is fulfilling the role responsible for maintaining the GitHub repository.

-Any data/transformations done will be committed to a branch that is not the main branch, each memeber will begin with their own branch and create them to track a version control of their past efforts.
-In addition, any pull requests to any branch(es) will be communicated to each team member during a team meeting and we will all go through the data together and see if we approve of the outcome.
-Once the team approves, the data/transformations are merged into the main branch and each member pull the data into their local files for usage.

 ### Roles
  - **Eduardo** is responsible for overseeing the repository and any actions taken by team members to update it, including pull requests and merging.
  - **Caroline** is responsible for developing the machine learning model to identify COVID-19 case outcome.
 This includes integrating the model with the database in which the data is stored.